katy-kik10/stack-overflow-salary-analysis/README.md

 Educational trend: A huge number of people (nearly 11,000 in the sample) learned to code specifically through online courses, which calls into question the dominance of traditional education.

-Remote work: Remote work has become the norm—over 10,000 respondents work remotely, and this format correlates with high income levels in certain industries.
+Remote work: Remote work has become the norm-over 10,000 respondents work remotely, and this format correlates with high income levels in certain industries.

 Salary anomalies: I discovered an interesting insight - the highest salaries (Top 5) do not always go to those with master’s degrees.
 The top ranks include professionals with associate degrees, underscoring the importance of skills over a degree.